Govt Taking Measures To Improve Life Of Common Man: Dr Firdous Ashiq Awan - UrduPoint

 Govt Taking Measures To Improve Life Of Common Man: Dr Firdous Ashiq Awan

-Special Assistant to the Prime Minister on Information and Broadcasting Dr Firdous Ashiq Awan on Saturday said the Pakistan Tehreek-e-Insaf (PTI) government was taking steps to improve the life of common man by introducing programmes like Ehsas and Sehat Insaf Cards
+Special Assistant to the Prime Minister on Information and Broadcasting Dr Firdous Ashiq Awan has said the Pakistan Tehreek-e-Insaf (PTI) government was taking steps to improve the life of common man by introducing programmes like Ehsas and Sehat Insaf Cards

+ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Sep, 2019 ):Special Assistant to the Prime Minister on Information and Broadcasting Dr Firdous Ashiq Awan has said the Pakistan Tehreek-e-Insaf (PTI) government was taking steps to improve the life of common man by introducing programmes like Ehsas and Sehat Insaf Cards.

-Talking to a private news channel, she said the government was promoting the export-oriented industry by taking ease of doing business initiatives.
+Talking to a private news channel on Sunday, she said the government was promoting the export-oriented industry by taking ease of doing business initiatives.
 The measures adopted for facilitating the investors was restoring their confidence, she added.

 To a question, she said no government could think about changing policy on Kashmir issue.